 In season, in addition to growing our own flowers, the Farm accepts in-kind donations of:

 - gently used wedding and event flowers

 - other flower farmers' leftover flowers (via gleaning their fields)

 All flowers should be in good enough condition to last 5-7 days in a vase.
 We are able to pick up flowers during regular M-F working hours in the Providence area.

-Note: The Farm is a 501c3 charity, so your flower donations may be tax deductible.
+Note: The Farm is a 501c3 charitable organization, so your flower donations may be tax deductible.